millermedeiros/rocambole-indent/README.md

 console.log(token.level); // > 3
 ```

-This is useful in case you want to `alignComments` or make sure `sanitize`
+This is useful in case you want to make sure `sanitize` won't remove the
-won't remove the original indent.
+original indents.

 ## Debug